earthly/website/blog/_posts/2023-06-01-improve-django-performance-caching.md

 ![Template Fragment Caching]({{site.images}}{{page.slug}}/yR9KDrS.png)
 </div>

-Take a look at your project directory, you will see a cache directory which contains all the cache for your application.
-Since these files are binary you cannot read their content they are meant to be used by Django Caching Backend
+Take a look at your project directory, you will see a cache directory that contains all the cache for your application.
+Since these files are binary you cannot read their content.
+They are meant to be used by Django Caching Backend.

 These are the main Django Caching Backends and Caching strategies, you can use any strategy with any of the given Backends interchangeably.
 Ultimately, the choice of caching backend and strategy depends on the specific needs and constraints of your application.